-A lawyer from Mezrano Law Firm has experience handling the complexity of investigating a truck accident that caused injuries or death.
+A trucking injury lawyer from Mezrano Law Firm has experience handling the complexity of investigating a truck accident that caused injuries or death.
 Reach out to us today.

-The damages you can be awarded in a personal injury case can be classified as either economic or non-economic.
-Economic damages can be:
+The damages you can be awarded in a personal injury case can be classified as either economic, non-economic, or punitive.

-You can expect that a 20-to-40-ton vehicle will cause severe truck accident injuries.
+You can expect heavy trucks weighing 20 to 40 tons will cause severe truck accident injuries.
 The following are some examples of the catastrophic injuries that people can sustain:

 A commercial truck is a machine with a massive difference from a typical passenger car.
 When two passenger vehicles follow too closely, and one rear-ends the other, it may result in a fender bender.
 The same crash between a large truck and a sedan can have severe consequences, such as serious injury and fatalities.